apache/druid/docs/content/development/extensions-contrib/kafka-emitter.md

 ## Introduction

-This extension emits druid metrics to a Kafka(https://kafka.apache.org) directly with JSON format.<br>
+This extension emits Druid metrics to a [Kafka](https://kafka.apache.org) directly with JSON format.<br>
 Currently, Kafka has not only their nice ecosystem but also consumer API readily available.
-So, If you currently use kafka, It's easy to integrate various tool or UI to monitor the status of your druid cluster with this extension.
+So, If you currently use Kafka, It's easy to integrate various tool or UI to monitor the status of your Druid cluster with this extension.

 ## Configuration